Standard Model Theory for the FCC-ee Tera-Z stage: In search of the optimal contour of integration in Mellin--Barnes integrals

 \subsection{Summary}

-The Mellin-Barnes representation is one of the methods for the Feynman integrals computation.
-The main problem with numerical integration of these integrals is bad convergence due to highly oscillatory behaviour of integrands.
-Fortunately, since they are defined in the complex domain, we can change the contour of integration and find the optimal contour of integration along which the imaginary part of the function is constant defining the contour of steepest descent.
-In the one dimensional case, the condition that the imaginary part of the integrand must be constant together with a requirement that the contour must go through the critical point is sufficient to parametrize it.
-The extension of this idea to higher dimensions can be done with help of geometric structures called Lefschetz thimbles where each thimble is associated with one critical point of the integrand.
-However, practical implementation of this idea to a particular problem is a very difficult task.
+The Mellin--Barnes representation is one of the methods for the computation of Feynman integrals.
+The main problem with numerical integration of these integrals is bad convergence, owing to highly oscillatory behaviour of integrands.
+Fortunately, since they are defined in the complex domain, we can change the contour of integration and find the optimal contour of integration along which the imaginary part of the function is constant, defining the contour of steepest descent.
+In the one-dimensional case, the condition that the imaginary part of the integrand must be constant, together with a requirement that the contour must go through the critical point is sufficient to parametrize it.
+This idea can be extended to higher dimensions with the help of geometric structures called Lefschetz thimbles, where each thimble is associated with one critical point of the integrand.
+However, the practical implementation of this idea to a particular problem is very difficult.
 We discussed two known approaches to this issue.
 Namely, thimbles can be parametrized as the union of curves given by the solution of flow differential equations.
-Or, a correspondence between thimbles and half-lines connected to the value of a function at the critical point can be used.
-Both approaches require analytical knowledge of the integrand all its critical points.
-Moreover, the singularity structure of the function is very important since the new contour cannot cross any singularity.
-Knowledge of singularities is needed also in the second approach where the inverse function is required.
-A numerical solution of the flow equations requires calculation of all critical point, the Hessian matrix and its eigensystem to make the construction of thimbles efficient.
-Currently, the methods of Lefschetz thimbles is developed in the lattice QCD and in the context of Mellin-Barnes integrals.
+Alternatively, a correspondence between thimbles and half-lines connected to the value of a function at the critical point can be used.
+Both approaches require analytical knowledge of the integrand at all its critical points.
+Moreover, the singularity structure of the function is very important, since the new contour cannot cross any singularity.
+Knowledge of singularities is also needed in the second approach, where the inverse function is required.
+A numerical solution of the flow equations requires calculation of all critical points, the Hessian matrix, and its eigensystem to make the construction of thimbles efficient.
+Currently, the methods of Lefschetz thimbles is developed in the lattice QCD and in the context of Mellin--Barnes integrals.
 However, only simple one-dimensional problems are solved.
 Multidimensional cases are still in the exploratory stage and more work is needed.
-Though we are aiming in numerical applications, the method of Lefschetz thimbles and homology theory, singularity theory or multidimensional complex analysis required to study complex contours can be helpful in deeper understanding of analytical properties of Feynman integrals.
+Though we are aiming at numerical applications, the method of Lefschetz thimbles and the homology theory, singularity theory, or multidimensional complex analysis required to study complex contours can be helpful in obtaining a deeper understanding of the analytical properties of Feynman integrals.